-What, you thought this was going to be another business-focused article?
+What, you thought this was going to be article about business?
 Well, it is, and we’ll get to that, but first: ice cream and sprinkles.

 Now, I really like ice cream.
 I love going to Baskin Robbins and ordering my favorite flavor, Peanut Butter Chocolate.
 Fun fact: I’ve never, ever, ever ordered another flavor from B&R. As far as I’m concerned, 30 of them are just distractions.
 There’s only one true choice.

 A lot of people think this is crazy.
 Some of you probably like to order something different every time, or get two different flavors in one cone, or —HORROR— dump a bunch of sprinkles on top of a perfectly good sundae.

 I’m kidding (kind of).
 Add all the sprinkles you want to your sundae, but limit that approach to your dessert choices, will ya?
 When it comes to business, there comes a time when we have to ask ourselves…

 “Is this necessary, or is this a distraction?”

 If you’re trying to build a business right now, there are 3 things that you should be exclusively focused on.
 Let’s call it your triple-layer hot fudge business sundae:

 Layer 1: The ice cream (your product or service)